This blog post helps you compare the legacy sales process to the more modern, customer-driven buying cycle.

-A lot of the backdrop for planning this episode comes down to understanding just how much the behaviors of modern buyers differ from the behaviors of buyers from as recently as five or ten years ago.
+A lot of the backdrop for planning this post comes down to understanding just how much modern buyers' behaviors differ from those of buyers from as recently as five or ten years ago.

 Why has there been such a big change?